Turbo Receiver Design for Differentially Encoded PSK in Bursty Impulsive Noise Channels: Hidden Markov Model and its Efficient Inference Algorithm

 This section provides a general overview of the structure and statistical representation of HMMs.
 Additionally, we present the utilization of the forward-backward algorithm to compute joint probabilities of observations and latent variables.
 An HMM structure will be used to describe the Markov-Middleton IN channel in Sec.~\ref{sec:MMA}, and the inference algorithm presented in this section will later be applied to AIR computation in Sec.~\ref{sec:inforate}, while the application to symbol detection, differential demapping, and convolutional decoding based on the MAP rule will be provided in Sec.~\ref{sec:receiver}.

-An HMM is a statistical model that captures the temporal behavior of a sequence of latent variables (states) from a Markov process via a sequence of state-dependent observable variables (observations).
-In particular, the model represents the joint distribution of the observed sequence $\mathbf{y}^T_1 = (y_1, y_2, \cdots, y_{T})$ and the corresponding state sequence $\mathbf{s}^T_1 = (s_1, s_2, \cdots, s_{T})$ as
+An HMM is a statistical model that captures the temporal behavior of a sequence of latent variables (states) $\mathbf{s}^T_1 = (s_1, s_2, \cdots, s_{T})$ from a Markov process via a sequence of state-dependent observable variables (observations) $\mathbf{y}^T_1 = (y_1, y_2, \cdots, y_{T})$.
+Here, $s_t$ denotes the state realization at time $t$, which is drawn from a time-invariant finite-state set

-where at $t=1$, the transition probability $p(s_1|s_0)$ is defined as the initial state probability $p(s_1)$.\footnote{Throughout this paper, we use lowercase letters to represent a scalar with subscripts indicating a specific time instant and boldface letters to denote a sequence, with subscripts and superscripts denoting the start and end of the sequence.} Here, $s_t$ denotes the actual state realization at time $t$, which is drawn from a time-invariant finite-state set

-where $|\mathcal{S}|=N$ is the size of the state space.
-This paper assumes that the state transition matrix is stationary, with each element representing the probability $p(s_t = j | s_{t-1}=i)$ of moving from state $i$ at time $t-1$ to state $j$ at time $t$.
-The second parameter on the right-hand side of \eqref{eq:hmm_joint} is the observation likelihood $p(y_t|s_t=j)$, which describes the probability of an observation being generated from a state $j$ at time $t$.
-A general representation of the structure of an HMM is shown in Fig.~\ref{fig:hmm}.
+where $|\mathcal{S}|$ is the size of the state space.
+A general representation of the structure of an HMM is shown in Fig.~\ref{fig:hmm} with the transition probability $p(s_t = j \mid s_{t-1}=i)$ representing the probability of moving from state $i$ at time $t-1$ to state $j$ at time $t$.
+The observation likelihood $p(y_t\mid s_t=j)$, on the other hand, describes the probability of an observation being generated from a state $j$ at time $t$.

 The Markovian structure of an HMM allows an efficient inference of the hidden states through the well-known Bahl-Cocke-Jelinek-Raviv (BCJR) algorithm \cite{bcjr74}.
 Specifically, the inference problem aims at calculating the posterior belief of a latent state $s_t$ at a specific time instant given the full sequence of observations as